bitrise-io/devcenter/docs/bitrise-cli/basics-of-bitrise-yml.md

 - `- content:` : the input we want to set.
 In this example we only wanted to specify the Content of the Script step, all other inputs are irrelevant.
 - `echo "Hello ${MY_NAME}!"` : this is the __value__ we specified for the `content` input.

+Read on to learn more about how you can use multiple workflows, define multiple steps to execute for a given workflow and for more advanced concepts.
+You'll be able to define your perfect automation configuration in no time!